SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 GlobalProxy.ConsoleLog("Hello World");// Output would appear in the browser console
 ```

-The following demonstrates importing a method declared in JavaScript.
+The following demonstrates importing a static method declared in JavaScript.

 Declaring a custom JS static method:
 ```JS